skilesare/immortality/README.md

 -----------------

-For Cib, Em, Georgia, and West.
+For Cib, Emmie, Georgia, and West.
 Much of the time that should have been yours went into these ramblings of a mad man.
 I hope it is returned to you a thousand fold.
 If it has been wasted, please, forgive your foolish father.

 -------------------